-Revenues were up 14 percent to $11.6 billion due to the takeover, currency effects and growth.
+Revenues rose 14 percent to $11.6 billion due to the takeover, currency effects and growth.

 Although sales volumes rose 11 percent, that was mainly due to the Modelo deal.
-Without it, volumes sank 1.3 percent.
-It managed to offset that by raising prices — revenue per hectoliter sold increased 5.7 percent.
+Without it, volumes sank 1.3 percent, something the company had to offset by raising prices.

 Among the best performing brands were its flagship Budweiser beer, which grew global sales by 8.1 percent, and Corona, up 3.7 percent.
 AB InBev's purchase of Modelo included rights to sell and market Corona globally — except in the U.S., where AB InBev brands, including U.S. bestseller Bud Light, already have a market share of around 50 percent.